IBM/wx-ibmcloud-solutions-scc/docs/lab/2_2-exam-scan-results.md

 WRITE INTRODUCTION

-1. Navigate to the Secuirty and Compliance Center Dashboard (A)
+1. Navigate to the Secuirty and Compliance Center Dashboard (A) ...
+ADD A SCREENSHOT

 2. Make sure you are on the instance that corresponds to your group number